solana-labs/solana/docs/src/proposals/partitioned-inflationary-rewards-distribution.md

 expect the rewards to be credit as some time point during the 'rewarding interval'.

+2. voting during `reward interval`

+During reward interval, vote transactions must be processed normally for achieving consensus and make progress for rooted blocks.
+However, those vote transactions may potentially change the vote accounts balance (i.e. pay for the voting transaction fee), before the epoch rewards are paid.
+When the epoch rewards are paid, those transaction fees will be wiped out.
+To prevent this, we will force the vote_account and vote_transaction fee paying account must be different.

-2. snapshot taken during the `rewarding interval`
+3. snapshot taken during the `rewarding interval`

 If a snapshot is taken during the `rewarding interval`, it would miss the rewards for the stake accounts.
 Any plain restart from those snapshots will be